Your electric violin can really be giving you more if you have an amplifier on board.

 Amplifiers are essential to amplify the sound of your violin.
 The number of amplifiers dedicated to amplification of electric violins is very small, but many violinists are happy using guitar amplifiers.

-Whether you choose to settle for a guitar amplifier or not you will need an amplifier to ensure that you get the most out of your electric violin.
+Whether you choose to settle for a guitar amplifier or not you will need an amplifier to ensure that you get the most out of your best electric violin.

 Alternatively, you could have a look at acoustic amplifiers, which are producing a more transparent “acoustic” sound.
 Keyboard amplifiers may be considered as well, and tend to have a rather transparent and flat response.